linux-man/backstage/README.md

 Nodes with "Loop": it's expected to use "Step" to move forward.

-An "Independent" node is not controlled by the global buttons.
-You must start/stop selecting it and using the bottom buttons.
+An "Independent" node is not controlled by the global buttons (except the STOP button which stops everything).
+You must start/pause/step selecting it and using the NODE buttons.

 There are more to tell (I really should write a wiki), but for now, play with it.
 It's easy!
 Really!!